czl9707/notes-n-writings/as/developer/notes/container.md

 ### [Container Lab](https://containerlab.dev/)

 Different from `docker-compose`, container lab is not meant for running application, but for network experiments.
-It allows setting up low level network devises inside container CGroup, and bridging across different containers and etc.
+It allows setting up low level network devises inside container, and bridging across different containers and etc.